gualtierotesta/blog/docs/index.md

 The [Books Reviews](books/index.md) section is dedicated to book reviews.

+The [Certifications](certifications/index.md) section is dedicated to material I collected during my studies for some IT certifications.

 The [Languages](languages/index.md) section contains info on several programming languages.

 The [My Books](my-books.md) section lists the books I co-wrote.